 On our information-packed psychology website, you will learn in depth about the following topics:

-- Dozens of the recommended online and on campus master's in psychology degree programs
+- Dozens of the recommended campus and online master’s in psychology degree programs

 - Extensive information about accreditation of psychology programs

-- More than 50 free online psychology classes you can take to advance your skills
+- More than 50 free online psychology courses you can take to advance your skills

 - The most important qualifications for psychologists